Kitware/ParaView/Documentation/dev/git/develop.md

 Finally, the user can save the xml test by using the `Stop recording` button.

 You may need to edit this file slightly to make it work as expected, do not hesitate to look at other files.

-Add the file to `Client/ParaView/Testing/XML` folder and list it in `Client/ParaView/Testing/XML/CMakeLists.txt`.
+Add the file to `Client/ParaView/Testing/XML` folder and list it in one of the `test.XXX.cmake` file.
+Those files are conditionally used, typically depending on a build option.
+Look at `Client/ParaView/Testing/XML/CMakeLists.txt` to find the appropriate one.
+By default, tests should be added in `test.common.cmake`.

 There are different categories of tests depending on what the user want to test :
 - `DATA_WITH_BASELINES`: for general use case, in most of the case the safest bet is this category.